Forced kiss claim leads to ‘helplessness’ for accuser who turned to Olympics abuse-fighting agency | Federal News Network

 SafeSport told Hawkes those allegations were not pursued because New York state law and fencing rules at the time would not have resulted in charges or sanctions.

-That policy undercuts what SafeSport touts as one of its biggest strengths — its authority to pursue cases without regard to statues of limitation.
+That policy undercuts what SafeSport touts as one of its biggest strengths — its authority to pursue cases without regard to statutes of limitation.

-“It’s frustrating to the center, as it is rightly to claimants, when rules or laws did not exist that prohibited conduct in the past” that SafeSport rules would punish today, communications director Hilary Nemchik said in an email.
+“It’s frustrating to the center, as it is rightly to claimants, when rules or laws did not exist that prohibited conduct in the past” that SafeSport would punish today, said communications director Hilary Nemchik.

-Nemchik said the center is constantly exploring ways to improve and next year will announce changes stemming from feedback and internal review “on how to make its processes more timely, understandable and trauma-informed.”

-Hawkes said as a kid, with her father not in the picture, her reaction to the coach’s alleged behavior was less horrified than it it should have been.
+Hawkes said as a kid, her reaction to the coach’s alleged behavior was less horrified than now.

-“I think about it now and it’s really disturbing,” she said.
-“There are a lot of things that happened when I was a kid and young adult where it was just less awkward” to let it pass, “than to just say ‘No.’”
+“I think about it now and it’s really disturbing,” she said, adding that as a child “it was just less awkward” to let it pass.

-Hawkes also said she was thinking about good memories from her childhood fencing days when she decided to meet with the coach to pick his brain about a business venture she was considering to open her own fencing center in San Diego.
+Still, Hawkes said she also had good memories from her childhood fencing days and wanted to pick the coach’s brain about a business venture to open her own fencing center in San Diego.

 Both said the evening began with the kiss on the lips, but in arbitration testimony, they disagreed over who initiated it.